 Install more sensors for greater coverage to reduce false-negative signals when the sensor does not detect a person in the space and turns off or reduces the lighting while the space is occupied.
+Integral occupancy sensor in parking garage luminaire increases output when motion is detected.

-Table 17Range of Savings for Different Spaces from FEMP
+Table 17 Range of Savings for Different Spaces from FEMP